Cynthia L. Cooper

 Other touring shows: Minneapolis, Madison, Milwaukee, Chicago, Missouri Religious Coalition for Reproductive Choice, Univeristy of Missouri, Rutgers, Puffin Cultural Foundation NJ,Maryland, Coral Gables, Gainesville, Tallahassee, Orlando, elsewhere

-Now on DVD produced by Linda Haskins, TakeTen Productions, distributed by National Film Network.
+Now on DVD produced by Linda Haskins, TakeTen Productions, distributed by International Film Network.
 For DVD Info.

 CONTACT for Performance information.